 If you have wavy hair and an oval face, a style with long, soft waves is a perfect option for you.
 To avoid dragging an oval face shape downward, Abramite suggests adding layers.
 "Soft layers that fall between the eyes and collarbone will lighten up the heaviness and add definition to the facial features," she says.
 "I recommend styling the layers in a way that sweeps away from the face to reveal the cheekbones.
 The goal is to open up the face rather than cover it up."

 Low-maintenance and stylish, curtain bangs flatter an oval face.
 "The forehead will remain covered while the bang width will widen for a better balance up top," notes Abramite.
-"I recommend using a large round brush to blow out the fringe into a smooth texture and to get the ends to flick out."
+"I recommend using a large round brush to blow out the fringe until smooth and to get the ends to flick out."

 Halle Berry's iconic pixie shows off her gorgeous face.
 "An oval face has often been considered the 'perfect shape.'
 Some will argue that any cut will look good on this face.
 I tend to agree, however, I will always look at the part of the face that I think should be accentuated like eyes, cheekbones or lips," says Friese.
 To achieve Berry's style, "a product like the BosleyMD Volumizing & Thickening Styling Mousse ($18) will help give lift and volume to the hair," she says.